DevOps-MBSE/AaC-Req-QA/README.md

 ### Eval-Req Command

 This plugin provides a new command called `eval-req` that will execute the requirements QA on a specified AaC file.
-This will before the exact same evaluation as the constraint run by the `check` command, but will give you all the AI output for each requirement.
-This allows you to get immediate feedback on all your requirements without all the other constraints being invoked.
+This will perform an evaluation of each `req` in the AaC file based on INCOSE requirements quality guidelines, and will give you all the AI output for each requirement.
+Be aware, this performs a requirement-by-requirement evaluation with no context of surrounding requirements in the specification.
+It is often very difficult to meet all INCOSE guidelines in a single requirement statement.
+It will also perform separate AI evaluation calls for each requirement which can take a lot of time.
+If you wish to perform fewer AI calls and evaluate your requirements as a set, use the `eval-spec` command instead.

-### AaC Check
+### Eval-Spec Command

-This plugin adds a constraint plugin to AaC.
-Now when you run `aac check my_arch_model.aac` any `req` elements defined in your model will have the shall statement evaluated for quality.
-If the LLM determines the requirement meets the quality guidance the constraint will pass.
-Otherwise the constraint will fail.
+This plugin provides a new command called `eval-spec` that will execute the requirements specification QA on a specified AaC file.
+This will perform a wholistic review of the requirement specification and all the included requirements against the INCOSE requirements quality guidelines.
+For instances where the quality of requirements need to be assessed in context, this is a good solution.

 ## Caveat